IN THE HEAT OF THE MOMENT

 While photos are great, they’re often focused on very small areas and don’t give a good sense of the overall scene.
 In this context the ancient Chinese proverb couldn’t be truer: a picture tells a thousand words.’
 You’d be amazed how useful that quick sketch on the back of an envelope you did while the facts were still fresh in your mind ultimately turns out to be if the facts become contentious later on.

 While common sense has to be followed, the safest answer is: yes, if there is any dispute or doubt at all about who was responsible for the accident.
 Even if you’ve taken down all the relevant facts, drawn an accurate sketch, and taken plenty of photographs, an engineer will nevertheless be able to inspect the scene with cold detachment relying on a trained eye that may well spot relevant details that a layman could easily miss.
 They know the telltale signs to look out for and will also be in a position to take relevant measurements which could turn out to be critical down the line from an evidential point of view.

 As weather conditions and passing traffic can result in evidence being lost from a scene you should ensure that an engineer attends and inspects the scene as soon as possible.

 You should ensure that the engineer is a specialist in the area of road traffic accidents and that they will be in a position to give evidence in court if required.

 When can I leave the scene of the accident?

-Where it’s clear that the Gardaí intend to come to the scene wait until you get the green light from the Garda who arrives.
-If the Guards have made it clear that they’re not going to turn up make sure that you given every other person involved your name, address, contact details, vehicle registration number and insurance details.
+When it’s clear that the Gardaí intends to come to the scene wait until you get the green light from the Garda who arrives.
+If the Guards have made it clear that they’re not going to turn up make sure that you give every other person involved your name, address, contact details, vehicle registration number and insurance details.